 This first example requires 7 iadmin commands to compose.
 The replication coordinating resource named "example1" is configured to have three children which would each receive a replica of every Data Object "put" into "example1".
-The default replication coordinating resource code will populate one of the children resources, return to the calling function, and then use the Post Disconnect Maintenance Operation (PDMO) to queue two replication events to populate the remaining children.
+The default replication coordinating resource code will populate one of the children resources, return to the calling function, and then use the PDMO to queue two replication events to populate the remaining children.
 It is the coordinating resource's responsibility to provide a "voting" mechanism for which replica is returned when the Data Object is requested by a user (i.e. iget).
-This voting could be as simple as returning
+This voting could be as simple as returning the first replica in the iCAT database or as complicated as keeping statistics on throughput or load or latency.

-Example 2: Tiered storage system with a dark archive
+5.2 Tiered storage system with a dark archive